Learn About the Process and Procedure Involved in a NJ Guardianship From A – Z

 If a plaintiff cannot obtain this information, the complaint must disclose this and explain the reasons why the information cannot be obtained.

-An affidavit of assets is often submitted to the court for the court to establish the Guardian’s bond.
+An affidavit of assets is submitted to the court to establish the Guardian’s bond.
 This bond is intended to protect the Estate from a dishonest or delinquent guardian.
-Typically, the bond is posted in an amount enough to cover the value of the assets that the Guardian can either sell and liquidate or over which he has control.
-Sometimes, posting a bond can be waived.
+Typically, the bond is posted in an amount high enough to cover the value of the assets that the Guardian can either sell and liquidate or over which he has control.
+Sometimes, posting a bond can be waived, but not often.
+If a proposed guardian has poor credit, it is very likely he or she will not qualify for a bond and therefore, will not be appointed by the court.

 Necessity of Professional Affidavits as to Incapacity